Trake101/ctrl-alt-elite-capstone-project/RAILWAY_DEPLOYMENT.md

 ## Troubleshooting

+### Clearing Build Cache

+Railway doesn't have a direct "Clear Cache" button, but you can force a fresh build:

+1. **Using Environment Variable** (Recommended):
+   - Go to your service → Settings → Variables
+   - Add a new variable: `NO_CACHE=1`
+   - Trigger a new deployment
+   - Remove the variable after the build succeeds (optional)

+2. **Alternative Methods**:
+   - Make a small change to any file (like adding a comment) and commit/push
+   - This will trigger a new build with updated cache
+   - Or temporarily add `--no-cache` to your Dockerfile build command

 ### Backend won't start
 - Check that `DATABASE_URL` is correctly set and the database is accessible
 - Verify that migrations can run successfully